Study Abroad at UCD

-- Autumn Semester – Deadline for applications is June 1.
+- Autumn Trimester – Deadline for applications is May 1.

-- Spring Semester - Deadline for applications is October 25.
+- Spring Trimester - Deadline for applications is October 25.

-- Summer Semester - Deadline for applications is March 20.
+- Summer Programmes - Deadline for applications is March 20.

 After the application is processed, you will receive an email notification if an offer is given or not given.